sherozbek1706/sherozbek1706/README.md

       </tr>
       <tr>
         <td>04.11.2023</td>
         <td>I have prepared a new page for the "Driver Plus" site, a page for users and for placing orders.
-As for the backend, I wrote an api for users to show themselves.</td>
+As for the backend, I wrote an API for users to show themselves.</td>
       </tr>
       <tr>
         <td>03.11.2023</td>
-        <td>I changed Google maps and Yendex maps.
-I learned to find the distance by marking two roads from Yandex maps.</td>
+        <td>I changed Google Maps and Yandex Maps.
+I learned to find the distance by marking two roads from Yandex Maps.</td>
       </tr>
     </table>
   </body>